 Like most Columneas, C. schiedeana prefers a well-drained medium and moderate fertilization.
 It should be watered only when fairly dry, but not allowed to completely dry out.
 An eastern window is an optimal location — the plants prefer bright light without too much direct sun.
 Some species, such as this one, do well outside in the summer.

 The mottled flowers show up particularly well against the light (see C. schiedeana backlit), when they have an almost stained-glass-effect.
 A flower cluster illustrates the potentially floriferous nature of this easy-to-grow species.
-A whole plant can be seen here.
+A whole plant can be seen here, and a flower and branch here.
 A plain yellow form of the species can be seen here.